 You might need a SIM ejection tool to remove the SD card tray, but if you don't have one, never fear, because we've already shown you how to open the SIM tray without a tool.

 If you have a phone with a microSD card slot, then remove the SD card.
 Just look for the slot on the edge of your phone or behind the battery cover.

-Before you remove the card, copy as many photos, apps and documents as possible to it, so you can take them with you to your new phone.
+Before you remove the card, copy as many photos, apps and documents as possible to it, so you can take them with you to your new phone easily.

 3. Erase your data

 The next thing to do is to wipe your data from the phone itself.
 There's two simple ways to do this: either go into Settings and look for the backup/restore section, or do it manually with hardware buttons.
-Make sure you have a full backup or all your data before you take this step.
+Make sure you have a full backup of all your data before you take this step!

 The following data is deleted: